 Enter your email and we'll send it right to you!

-This chicken ravioli recipe is light in both flavor and texture making it a perfect spring main course.
-I found in my recipe testing that using shallots, instead of onion, result in a light, sweet flavor as does cooking them in a bit of white wine.
+This chicken ravioli recipe is light in both flavor and texture making it a perfect spring main course thanks to shallots and a bit of white wine.

-I also used my grandma’s technique of adding stiffly whipped egg whites to the filling for a fluffier texture and binder of the filling.
+I also use my grandma’s technique of adding stiffly whipped egg whites to the filling for a fluffier texture and binder of the filling.
 It works wonders!

 Ingredients on a table including minced meat in a bowl, spinach, eggs, a white onion, butter, minced garlic, grated cheese, and herbs with bottles of oil and a small bowl of salt and pepper are also visible.